Seeking Youth Leaders

 The 2021 Kids Count in Nebraska Report is Here!

 What does the data tell us about raising the minimum wage?
 Find out by reading the 2021 Kids Count in Nebraska Report!
 Order yours today.

-For thirty years and counting, Voices for Children has used data and research to help policy makers and communities make informed decisions on issues impacting our next generation in the areas of health, child welfare, economic stability, and juvenile justice.
+For thirty-five years and counting, Voices for Children in Nebraska has used data and research to help policy makers and communities make informed decisions on issues impacting our next generation in the areas of health, child welfare, economic stability, and juvenile justice.